bozsahin/cogs579/README.md

 you NOT to take this course.
 Using libraries or studying someoneelse'e code or auto-generated code do not count as programming experience in my book.
 You have to be in the programmer's shoes in this course.</b>

+<em>NOTE TO UNDERGRADUATE STUDENTS: This course thrives and in-class discussion and off-class writing.
+It also includes taking responsibility of presenting a paper.
+We know that you have the right to withdraw from a course, but that can disrupt the course.
+Please think thoroughly before you register for the course. </em>

 <b>Course Objectives:</b>